matpagle/sane/CityNet-modified/README.md

 **_python multi_predict_updated.py "#audio directory (recursive)" --output_dir "#output directory (traditional CityNet output will also be produced)" --window_size 3 --threshold, default none --plot, default no

-Be sure to put our script into the citynet cartel
+Be sure to put our script into the citynet folder.